Last updated: May 20, 2026

 From Hellenistic phase doctrine (Antiochus, second century CE; Rhetorius, sixth century), synthesized for modern readers in Chris Brennan's Hellenistic Astrology (2017).
 Brennan treats seven days as the practical readability boundary for naked-eye observation.

-A free Augurine account saves the natal scan, surfaces the heliacal planet's time-lord activations, and tracks each star's next heliacal moment relative to your chart.
+A free Augurine account saves the natal scan, surfaces the heliacal planet's time-lord periods, and tracks each star's next heliacal moment relative to your chart.